 “Ashley, just make your own.
 You have tons of granola recipes on your site…”

 But laziness gets the best of me and well, you get it.

-- rolled oats AND quick oats – why both?
+- old-fashioned rolled oats AND quick oats – why both?
 Well, the quick oats help bind the ingredients together and create the clusters.
-If you don’t care about clusters, you can use all rolled oats.
+If you don’t care about clusters, you can use all old-fashioned oats.

 - salted roasted sunflower seeds – trust me, you want the salted ones.
 It adds better flavor!

-- slivered almonds – you can sub with more sunflower seeds if you’d like this recipe to be nut-free.
-Or even something like hemp hearts.
+- slivered almonds – you can sub with pepitas (shelled pumpkin seeds) if you’d like this recipe to be nut-free.

-- oil – olive oil, avocado, melted/cooled coconut oil all work here.
+- oil – light olive oil, avocado, melted/cooled coconut oil all work here.
 I would suggest a neutral flavor oil (especially if you don’t care for coconut).

 - molasses – just a hint to give the taste a more “cookie” feel.